l00177540/Python/README.md

 ## Repo Description

-The cheatsheet created in the IAC module Report 3 for Git andf GitHub was found to be useful for this assignment, and is included in the repo as GIT Cheatsheet.xlsx
+The cheatsheet created in the IAC module Report 3 for Git andf GitHub was found to be useful for this assignment, and is also included in the repo as GIT Cheatsheet.xlsx

 The code was stored locally on the student’s OneDrive C:\Users\leooc\OneDrive - Atlantic TU\IAC Assignment 2\Python and then pushed up to this GitHub repo.

 A .gitignore file was created on GitHub to exclude complied Pythion (.pyc extension) files.
 This new file was then pulled to the local repo using git pull.
 Because the repo was originally uploaded to GitHub without a gitignore file, the file had to be applied by using these commands:

-git rm -r --cached .
+**git rm -r --cached .**
-git add .
+**git add .**
-git commit -m "Apply new gitignore file"
+**git commit -m "Apply new gitignore file"**

 This deleted files such as those stored in the --pycache-- system folders.
 Once this was done locally, a git push was run to sync the Github repo.